TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Fix callouts rendering

-- rcon password should be *

-- If something is shoot-through, character weapons shouldn't collide with it either

 - Investigate why is changing maps moving to spectator
     - same thing when entering playtesting
     - probably something with faction remapping